Frequently Asked Questions

 My company is small – do I really need to worry about employment law or employee handbooks?

 Absolutely.
 While some employment laws do not apply to very small businesses, almost all companies are subject to at least some laws regulating the employer-employee relationship.
-More importantly, most small business turn into medium-sized or large businesses, or hope to do so one day.
-It is crucial that you implement strong and lawful employment practices and policies from day one, so that those policies and practices are already in place as your business begins to grow.
-Relying on informal or ad hoc policies can lead to sloppy habits and set bad precedents for the future.
+And most small businesses eventually turn into medium or large businesses, or hope to do so.
+It is crucial to implement strong and lawful employment practices and policies from day one, so those policies and practices are already in place as your business begins to grow.
+Relying on informal or ad hoc policies leads to sloppy habits and sets bad precedents for the future.
 When it comes to employment law, an ounce of prevention truly is worth a pound of cure.

 I’ve been unfairly fired.
 How can I sue?

-That depends.
-There is no law against “unfair” or “wrongful” termination.
-For the most part, an employer can fire an employee at any time, even if he or she has done nothing wrong.
-However an employer may not fire or discipline an employee based on age, race, gender, national origin, disability or (in some places) sexual orientation.
+However, an employer may not fire or discipline an employee based on age, race, gender, national origin, or disability.
 For example, if an employer looks the other way when younger employees violate a certain policy, but terminates an older employee for violating that same policy, the older employee may have a valid claim for age discrimination.
 It is also illegal to fire someone in retaliation for reporting the employer’s violation of the law.

 Whether an employer’s conduct violates the law is often very fact-intensive, and it is important to have guidance from an experienced employment lawyer at the outset.
 Strict time limits apply to employment claims under both federal and state law.
 It is important to contact an employment lawyer as soon as you believe your rights have been violated.